RabbitJahir/CSE58/README.md

 > **StrictMode** a safety wrapper, warns about open APIs, double renders to catch any side effect, it is safe to remove in production, but better to keep it.
 And this gets stripped automatically in builds.
 Third-party libraries can act weird when in strictmode.

-> **createRoot** finds the div id=root from index.html. we see that App is wrapped in basically everything.
+> **createRoot** finds the div id=root from index.html.
+We see that App is wrapped in basically everything.
 So, App is the main place where we start coding, editing our webpage.

 > **Important** to load every page that we want to edit in a file, first we load the code, then the code runs when we call it.
 ```jsx